wandyezj/office-add-in-template-taskpane-word/README.md

     * Set to Windows
     * use the latest version of .Net
 1. Update the manifest
-    * replace local host references with references to the azure website url
+    * replace localhost references with references to the azure website url

 ## Publish the Add-In to the store